-- Strategic Planning and Communication - Develop strategic planning documents including project objectives, scope, pros/cons and SWOT analysis as the big picture encompassing the project. - Compose a creative, concise project pitch and brand to communicate the key aspects including an ask. - Innovation Culture - Identify and categorize innovations in research and daily life. - Define roles and responsibilities necessary for decision making. - Facilitate an engaging meeting or brainstorming session including an agenda, pre-work assignments, meeting notes and outcome summary. - Project Planning Tools - Create a simple project plan using project management software to include dependencies, contingencies, and buffer. - Design a dashboard displaying value-based metrics with current status and goals. - Assess risks and assumptions associated with an innovation project along with planned testing and mitigations. - Other - Review the syllabus and course Canvas site and prepare a personal SMART objective related to the course learning. - Quizzes (undergraduate students only) - Reinforce learning through midterm and final quizzes will be based on the course lectures and reading.
+- Strategic Planning and Communication - Review the syllabus and course Canvas site and prepare a course-related SMART objective. - Develop strategic planning documents including project objectives, scope, pros/cons and SWOT analysis as the big picture encompassing the project. - Compose a creative, concise pitch and brand to communicate the key aspects of a project. - Innovation Culture - Identify and categorize innovations in research and daily life. - Define roles and responsibilities necessary for decision making. - Facilitate an engaging meeting or brainstorming session including an agenda, pre-work assignments, meeting notes and outcome summary. - Project Planning Tools - Create a simple project plan using project management software to include dependencies, contingencies, and buffer. - Design a dashboard displaying value-based metrics with current status and goals. - Assess risks and assumptions associated with an innovation project along with planned testing and mitigations. - Quizzes (undergraduate students only) - Reinforce learning through midterm and final quizzes will be based on the course lectures and reading.
 Quizzes will be open notes/books and not have a time limit and will allow multiple attempts but must be independent, individual effort.